How to Fight a Restraining Order in Arizona

 What many refer to as a restraining order is technically called either an Order of Protection or an Injunction to Prohibit Harassment in the Arizona court system.
 An Order of Protection is used when the two parties have a personal relationship with each other, are married, or have children together.
 An Injunction Against Harassment is used when the parties do not have a close personal relationship with each other, such as a neighbor, co-worker, or former friend.
 If an Order of Protection has been served upon you, you may want to know how to fight a restraining order in Arizona.
 But to do so, you need to know how Orders of Protection work in Arizona.

 Whichever form of restraining order you obtain that restraining order is intended to stop you from contacting the person listed by any means unless stated otherwise in the order.
 It may also explicitly list locations you must avoid (i.e., the workplace, home, etc.) where the protected party may be.
-You can also violate the Order of Protection by through the use of social media.
-There can be some serious consequences of being service with an Order of Protection in Arizona.
+You can also violate the Order of Protection through the use of social media.
+There can be some serious consequences of being served with an Order of Protection in Arizona.

 There has to be a basis for the issuance of an Order of Protection in Arizona.
 In some cases, an order of protection may be issued by the court based upon false, misleading, or exaggerated allegations.
 It is unfortunate, but protective orders are sometimes issued without the serious consideration they deserve.
 In many cases, the order or protection may be issued even though the court has not heard the other side of the story.
 You do have a right to contest that Order of Protection if you know how to contest an Order of Protection in Arizona.